robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-20 19:06:26 UTC
+**Last Updated:** 2025-12-20 19:35:23 UTC

 **Status:** Maintenance
-**Reason:** The panda cam system is currently undergoing scheduled maintenance.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the live feed will be available once maintenance is complete.
+**Recommendation:** Please check back later around 19:35 UTC for the camera to be operational again.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 19:06 UTC for the next check.
+**Technical Note:** The status image indicates a maintenance message with a timestamp for when the camera is expected to be available again.

-**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
-We appreciate your patience and will update you once the live feed is back online.
+**Blog Summary:** The panda cam is temporarily offline for maintenance.
+We appreciate your patience and invite you to check back later for live panda updates!

 ---